 Jehangir Art Gallery has provided a platform for aspiring artists,who have always availed the opportunities provided by the gallery to interact with the art fraternity at various levels.The gallery has continued to be a centre of activity for artists, connoisseurs of art, art-lovers and the public.

 The Jehangir Art Gallery has traditionally been one of the most prominent and renowned galleries in India, exhibiting works of artists like M.F.
-Hussain and S.H.
-Raza.
-Other frequenters of the gallery included Akbar Padamsee, Ram Kumar, Anjolie Ela Menon and K.K.
+Hussain, S.H.
+Raza, Akbar Padamsee, Ram Kumar, Anjolie Ela Menon and K.K.
 Hebbar among others.
 The surroundings of the gallery can be said to be steeped in rich history and tradition, especially concerning art.
-The gallery complex houses the Art Plaza Gallery and Natesan, India’s earliest licensed antique dealers.

 At present, the building boasts of seven exhibition halls or galleries– the Auditorium Hall, Exhibition Galleries 1, 2, 3 and 4, the Hirji Jehangir Gallery and the Terrace Art Gallery for Photography and Visual Art.
-The maintenance and management of these is currently undertaken by the Bombay Art Society.
+The maintenance and management of these is currently undertaken by the committee of Jehangir Art Gallery.

 Presently, the gallery hosts over 300 shows annually, one of which is the Monsoon Art Show, held especially for emerging artists.
 The gallery has therefore always encouraged art, and has also given exposure to hundreds of artists over the years, not only from the city, but from the whole country.